decoding-comp-trust/DecodingTrust/README.md

 # DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models

 **NOTE**: This is a modified version of DecodingTrust and is not the official implementation.
+The major differences include:

+* Fairness: Even if not recognized or refused, all predictions will be included in fairness metrics.
+* Ethics: The score will be computed based on all samples.
+Refusal samples will also be counted.
+* OOD: Record rejection rates.
+* Stereotype: Improve the disagree/agree corpus.

 ## Overview